 Finally, you must remember to charge its battery.

 Note – the Solis is only available to purchase in the USA at present.
-An alternative to consider is the TravelWiFi portable device.
+An alternative to consider is the TravelWiFi portable device which we recently used during our UK trip.

 USE THE CODE TRACYS TRAVELS AT CHECKOUT FOR AN EXCLUSIVE 10% DISCOUNT